jlechnar/gvn/README.md

 # gvn
-gvn = Git sVN = git configuration for easier usage of git-svn
+GVN = Git sVN = git configuration for easier usage of git-svn

 ## Installation under Linux
 * Place bin/* to e.g. ~/bin folder or any other folder that is in executable search path